Cities near Ukrainian nuclear plant shelled | Headlines

 - Ukraine

-The city of Zaporizhzhia, about 40 kilometres upriver from the nuclear plant, also came under fire during the night, wounding two people, city council member Anatoliy Kurtev said.
+The city of Zaporizhzhia, about 40 km (25 miles) upriver from the nuclear plant, also came under fire during the night, wounding two people, city council member Anatoliy Kurtev said.

+Downriver from the nuclear plant, the Kakhovka hydroelectric plant and the city adjacent to it were hit by Ukrainian rockets three times on Sunday, said Vladimir Leontyev, the head of the Russia-installed local administration.

+The plant's dam is a major roadway across the river and a potentially key supply route for Russian forces.
+The dam also forms a reservoir that provides water for the Zaporizhzhia nuclear plant.

 Much of the Donetsk region is held by Russian and separatist forces.
 It is one of two Ukrainian regions that Russia has recognised as sovereign states.